jorgepz/MshReader.jl/README.md

 # MshReader.jl
-a minimal msh mesh format file reader
+A minimal msh mesh format file reader.

+## Scope

+The goal and scope of this package is to provide a function to read .msh files generated with (http://gmsh.info).

 ## Developer's guide